Get insider access

 If you want to dip your toes into the world of open-backs without investing too much, try the Superlux HD 681.
 These entry-level over-ears are semi-open-back headphones.
 This design means they leak less audio than their fully open counterparts, like the Sennheiser HD 560S, and block out slightly more ambient sound, although you'll still hear most noise around you.
 At the same time, they can create a more open, wide, and immersive soundstage than closed-back headphones.

-These comfortable headphones have a fairly balanced sound and reproduce similar low-bass as other picks on this list.
-While vocals and instruments are clear and natural, sibilants like hi-hats are piercing.
-As you'd expect from budget-level cans, their build quality isn't very good, and they feel plasticky.
+These comfortable headphones reproduce similar amounts of low-bass as other picks on this list, though they're certainly considerably brighter overall than the Sennheiser HD 560S.
+While vocals and instruments are clear and natural, sibilants like hi-hats are relatively piercing.
+As you'd expect from budget-level cans, their build quality isn't very good, and they feel somewhat flimsy and plasticky.
 For more durable headphones, it's worth considering the Philips SHP9500, which are better built and fully open-back but cost a bit more.

 See our review